KxSystems/pykx/docs/user-guide/fundamentals/nulls_and_infinities.md

 When converting a table from q to Python with one of the methods above, each column will be transformed as an independent vector as described above.

-The following provides an example of the masked array behaviour outlined in the `.np` method described above which is additionally exhibited by the `.pd` method.
+The following provides an example of the masked array behavior outlined in the `.np` method described above which is additionally exhibited by the `.pd` method.

 ```python
 >>> import pykx as kx